Shop the Produce Aisle & Make Green Drinks to Lengthen Lifespan

 While many experts group fruits and vegetables together, some advocate eating more vegetables than fruits.
 While they both contain important nutrients, fruits typically contain more sugar and more calories than vegetables.
 Many people choose to make smoothies with kale and spinach to start the day out right.
-You can also try adding green supplements, such as All Day Energy Greens, into your smoothie or even just a glass of water to kick-start your day.

 While the research appears promising, the study cannot definitely conclude that five-a-day consumption of fruits and vegetables by itself prolongs life.
 It was noted that people who reported eating low amounts of fruits and vegetables had a higher tendency to smoke and consume less healthy foods like sweets, snacks, high-fat dairy products and red meat.
 Interestingly though, subjects who reported a high intake of fruits and vegetables also typically consumed more calories per day than others.
 It was also found that the female participants ate more fruits and vegetables than the male participants.
 When researchers factored in the alcohol consumption, body weight, exercise, gender and smoking habits of the participants, results did not change as a whole.